 - Advanced academic degrees

 - New school technological skills, and

 To both authenticate and sell tempts conflict of interest.
 We can offer advice on selling, but only broker paintings that we did not authenticate.

 - Dimensions of the work: exterior (framed) and interior (unframed)

 - In its entirety with as little of the frame showing as possible

 - Closeups of major objects, including face and hands, if shown

 - A statement that you understand that compensation will not assure a specific conclusion and that the balance of payment will be paid immediately after the project concludes

 How much does it cost to identify a portrait artist?
 Just as every portrait is unique so, too, is every art research project.
-Projects can be as simple as an emailed statement for a non-binding attribution or as sophisticated as a book.
-Written reports provide verifiable evidence within a replicable process and are illustrated with full-color images.
-Please contact Fine Art Investigations to discuss your particular needs.
+Projects can be as simple as an emailed statement for a non-binding attribution for $150 or as sophisticated as a hard-bound book that provides replicable visual and written documentation of the artist’s identity for a cost of $250 per full written page.
 We strive to tailor projects to clients’ budgets.
-Using a comprehensive system for portrait artist identification to work quickly and cost-effectively, costs generally range from:

 Consultant fees are generally $150 / hour